inetaf/netaddr/README.md

 * merges net.IPAddr and net.IP (which the Go net package is a little torn between for legacy reasons)
 * ...
 * TODO: finish this list

+## Maturity

+This package is mature, optimized, and used heavily in production at [Tailscale](https://tailscale.com).
+However, API stability is not yet guaranteed.

 ## Testing